edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 snapshotting and fast updates, it seemed the best bet.
 I installed it with [KDE to mimic the Steam Deck's desktop](https://www.gamingonlinux.com/2022/10/kde-steam-deck-akademy-2022/) and away I went.

 So, I had an desktop OS, but how could I make this more console like?
-The first thing I did was set steam up to boot into ["Big Picture" mode.](https://help.steampowered.com/en/faqs/view/3725-76D3-3F31-FB63) This has had a revamp and is now much more like the desk gaming mode layout but misses a few things - you don't get [MangoHud](https://wiki.archlinux.org/title/MangoHud) out of the box for instance.
+The first thing I did was set Steam up to boot into ["Big Picture" mode.](https://help.steampowered.com/en/faqs/view/3725-76D3-3F31-FB63) This has had a revamp and is now much more like the desk gaming mode layout but misses a few things - you don't get [MangoHud](https://wiki.archlinux.org/title/MangoHud) out of the box for instance.